GoogleChrome/developer.chrome.com/site/en/blog/videong/index.md

 There's much more to synchronizing audio and video in ways that are pleasing to viewers.
 See [Project Butter](https://docs.google.com/document/d/1oUb_ap0TAa1sDci0wEQ6BEzd_lB7Eghv93NXyZ3952E/preview)
 for a longer discussion on how optimal video smoothness is accomplished in Chromium.
-The tl;dr version is that video rendering can be broken down into ideal sequences representing how many times each frame should be shown.
+It explains how video rendering can be broken down into ideal sequences representing how many times each frame should be shown.
-For example: "1 frame every display interval ([1], 60fps in 60Hz)",
+For example: "1 frame every display interval ([1], 60&nbsp;fps in 60&nbsp;Hz)",
-"1 frame every two intervals ([2], 30fps in 60Hz)",
+"1 frame every 2 intervals ([2], 30&nbsp;fps in 60&nbsp;Hz)",
-or more complicated patterns like [2:3:2:3:2] (25fps in 60Hz)
+or more complicated patterns like [2:3:2:3:2] (25&nbsp;fps in 60&nbsp;Hz)
 covering multiple distinct frames and display intervals.
 The closer a video renderer sticks to this ideal pattern the more likely a user will perceive a playback as being smooth.